Azure/github-nginx-cache/README.md

 ### Github consistency

-The cache is designed for the highest possible GitHub consistency such that it ignores any `Cache-Control` headers that GitHub sends and forces nginx to REVALIDATE for every request.
-A limitation in nginx means that the lowest value for `proxy_cache_valid` directive is one second.
+The cache is designed for the highest possible GitHub consistency such that it ignores any `Cache-Control` headers that GitHub sends and forces Nginx to REVALIDATE for every request.
+A limitation in Nginx means that the lowest value for `proxy_cache_valid` directive is one second.
 This means that two identical requests to GitHub within the space of one second will HIT (return cached response without revalidating) rather than REVALIDATE.

 ### Cache partitioning